 Then run the following commands to Install and Configure Grafana on AWS.
 Let me explain each line one by one.

 The first line is sudo yum update -y.
 Using this command we are updating YUM.
-YUM (Yellowdog Updater Modified) is an open-source command-line as well as graphical based package management tool for RPM (RedHat Package Manager) based Linux systems.
+YUM (Yellowdog Updater Modified) is an open-source command line as well as a graphical-based package management tool for RPM (RedHat Package Manager) based Linux systems.
 It allows users and system administrators to easily install, update, remove, or search software packages on a system.
-So sudo yum update -y basically updates all packages to its the latest version from a repository list which is managed by Amazon for Amazon Linux 1.
+So sudo yum update -y updates all packages to the latest version from a repository list which is managed by Amazon for Amazon Linux 1.
 This is always a good practice to run “yum update” first before you install any software.

 sudo yum install docker -y

-After updating the package list, lets try to run this command to pull Grafana image.
+After updating the package list, let’s try to run this command to pull the Grafana image.

 sudo docker pull grafana/grafana